 • Briefly describe the historical background of local anesthesia for use in dental procedures.

-• Be familiar with the anatomy of the oral cavity and the methods for administering local anesthesia.
+• Differentiate the anatomy of the oral cavity and the methods for administering local anesthesia.

-• Understand the importance of a patient’s medical history and the need for updating regularly.
+• Summarize the importance of a patient's medical history and the need for updating regularly.

-• Understand the importance of recognizing medical complications and managing emergencies.
+• Discuss the importance of recognizing medical complications and managing emergencies.

 • List the different types of anesthetics and their usage.